Chapter 6 Making inferences from sample means

 ## mean of x

 Looking at the output, after the title, “One Sample t-test” the next three lines are not particularly useful.
-The fourth and fifh lines, however, are quite helpful.
-They tell us that the 95% confidence interval that we can put around our sample mean goes from 69.7 to 70.7.
-In other words, there is a 95% chance that the true population mean feeling thermometer when this survey was taken was somewhere between 69.7 and 70.7.
+The fourth and fifth lines, however, are quite helpful.
+They tell us that the 95% confidence interval that we can put around our sample mean goes from 9835.878 to 12689.193.
+In other words, there is a 95% chance that the true population mean student loan debt is between $9,835.88 and $12,689.19.
 If we wanted to be even more confident than 95%–say, for example, we wanted to be 99% confident that our interval contains the population mean—-we could include a line in our command setting the confidence interval like this:

 ##